rockstor/rockstor-doc/contribute/contribute_rockons.rst

 3. Upload the file to ``/opt/rockstor/rockons-metastore/[app].json``.
 Hit update in the Web-UI and install your brand new Rock-on!

-If you like to share your app with rest of the Rockstor community, open an issue describing what you are trying to contribute and then a subsequently linked pull request in this repository.
+If you would like to share your app with the rest of the Rockstor community, open an issue describing what you are trying to contribute and then a subsequently linked pull request in this repository.
 Please follow these guidelines when opening a pull request: